 My 2nd reason for a modest set-up was......well......I could have a large turbine and large array of solar PV panels.......but what then on days we have no wind or sun?
 By all means if one wants to go completely off-grid go bigger.....but then you'd also need much bigger ability to store electricity, and indeed a backup generator......

-So I settled on a 2.2KW turbine with 550W of PV solar panels.
+So I settled on a 2.2KW turbine with 550W of PV solar panels (brand is Denim - made in Holland).
 Here's a funny photo with the blades appearing to be bent because they are on the move:

 And here's the bits & pieces on the floor......